 Michael Craig Clemmens, PhD,

-is a psychologist and trainer in Pittsburgh, Pa.
+is a psychologist and trainer in Pittsburgh, Penn.
 He is a faculty member of the Gestalt Institute of Cleveland and teaches at the Metanoia Institute in London, and at Esalen.
-He is the author of Getting Beyond Sobriety, and numerous articles on Gestalt therapy, body process, and addiction.
+He is the author of Getting Beyond Sobriety and numerous articles on Gestalt therapy, body process, and addiction.

 It is all too easy to stay stuck in a rut, unable to see or do things differently even when we know we want to change.
 Join storyteller Ann Randolph and somatic psychologist Michael Clemmens for a weekend of new insights and creative, fun practices designed to jump-start change in your life.
 This is a bold, alternative approach that supports deep process and joyful exploration.